-DORTSMOL ц CITY OF PORTSMOUTH, N BOARDS AND COMMISSIO APPOINTMENT APPLICATI ON Instructions: Please print or type and complete all inform Please submit resume' along with this applic ation./ ation.
-4 202 Committee:Portsmouth Arts and Nonprofits Committee icant Name: Karen Rosania Telephone: 978-877-9382 and the second ana in Could you be contacted at work?
-YES VO If so, telephone# ve Street address: 32 Boss Ave Portsmouth, NH 03801 Mailing address (if different ): Email address (for derk's office olivetealarts@gmail.com How long have you been a resident of Portsmouth?
-2 years Occupational background: I was in healthcare for over 30 years - but recently started up my own a studio business in Portsmouth.
-The name of my business is Oliveteal Arts, LLC. ert î , Please list experience you have in respect to this Board/Commission: None - this would be a new experience for me. ) OVER
+Portsmouth Arts and Nonprofits Committee Initial applicant Name: Karen Rosania Telephone: 978-8 377-9382 Could you be contacted at work?
+YES ✓ NO ☐ If so, telephone# same as above Street address: 32 Boss Ave Portsmouth, NH (03801 Mailing address (if different): Email address (for derk's office olivetealarts@gmail.com How long have you been a resident of Portsmouth?
+Occupational background: I was in healthcare for over 30 years - but recently started studio business in Portsmouth.
+The name of my business Arts, LLC. is Oliveteal Please list experience you have in respect to this Board/Commission n: None - this would be a new experience for me.